Concordium/concordium.github.io/source/shared/net/desktop-wallet/send-shielded-amount.rst

 #.
 Select **Finish**.
 The transfer is listed in the **Transfers** list.

-Decrypt a shielded amount of GTU
+Decrypt a shielded amount of CCD
 ================================

 If you have received a shielded transfer, a shield icon is displayed next to the shielded balance.
 Before you can see the amount that you've received, you have to decrypt the shielded transaction.